Gibson makes 37 saves to help Ducks beat Wild 1-0

 ST. PAUL, Minn.
-(AP) -- John Gibson made 37 saves for his fourth shutout of the season, rookie Joseph Cramarossa scored his fourth goal and the Anaheim Ducks beat the Minnesota Wild 1-0 on Tuesday night.
+(AP) -- Anaheim Ducks goalie John Gibson got all the cushion he needed five minutes into a game against the Western Conference-leading Minnesota Wild on Tuesday night.

-Gibson stalled the league's fourth-highest scoring team, beating Minnesota and former coach Bruce Boudreau for the first time in three meetings.
+Gibson made 37 saves for his fourth shutout of the season, rookie Joseph Cramarossa scored his fourth goal and Anaheim beat Minnesota 1-0.
+Gibson stalled the league's fourth-highest scoring team, and the Ducks beat the Wild and former coach Bruce Boudreau for the first time in three meetings this season.

+''You never know what's going to happen, but I think it's a pretty rare situation that an early goal in the first holds up,'' Cramarossa said. ''But it is what it is. ...
+Gibby stood on his head there to not let any in for them.
+We'll take it, and we're going home now for a little home stretch.''

 The Wild were 0 for 5 on the power play and lost in regulation for the first time in six games and the fifth time since the start of December, a span of 34 games.
 Devan Dubnyk made 22 saves.